anigold-data/Spotify-Music-Recommendation/README.md

 **How it Works:**
 - Filters by year range selection
-- Sorts by popularity within the timeframe
+- Sorts by parameters such as popularity, year, random, audio features(as defined in the analysis)
+- Defaults to sorting by popularity if no sort parameter is defined
 - Enables temporal music exploration

 **✅ Strengths:**